BitBagCommerce/SyliusAdyenPlugin/doc/headless.md

 ## Headless integration

 ### Introduction
 As the endpoint exposed by the plugin generate JSON responses, it's possible to integrate the plugin with an arbitrary frontend of your choice.
-This means, it's possible to use it in a headless environment.
+This means it's possible to use it in a headless environment.

 > :warning: **Notice**
 >